ilmanzo/q2boot/GETTING_STARTED.md

 # After building
 make install

-# Now you can use qboot from anywhere
+# Now you can use q2boot from anywhere
-qboot --version
+q2boot --version
 ```

 ## Your First VM